 Just down the road, and visible from the motorway, the famous CAMPER brand has been around since the 1970s but the family tradition of shoemaking goes back to the 1800s.
 Originally they made shoes for local farmers out of tyre rubber and bits of fabric, hence the name which derives from ‘camperol’ - Catalan for peasant.
 Times have certainly changed as now a pair of Camperlab ankle boots can set you back a cool 265€.

-Horseback Riding?
+Heading to a Rodeo?
 Find Cowboy Boots in Alaró #

 For something a bit different what about a pair of traditional pair of cowboy boots?
 Head to Alaró where the Tony Mora factory produces only 50,000 pairs a year of these walking works of art.
 Every pair requires 100 handcrafted steps so it’s no surprise that a customised top-of the-range boots can set you back upwards from an eye-watering two thousand euros.
 No wonder they have been spotted on the trotters of (literally) well-heeled celebrities.